 Hello great people of the world.
-Welcome back to Professional Software Delivery with Scrum (PSD) blog series with yours truly.
+Welcome back to Professional Scrum Developer (PSD) blog series with yours truly.
 This time we're going talk about how to use Scrum And DevOps.
 I am interested to discuss this topic because it's quite common I get a question from someone in the agile community, "Should I use Scrum or DevOps?".
-This question deserves an attention because of the motivation to choose DevOps over Scrum.
+This question deserves attention because of the motivation to choose DevOps over Scrum.
 People want to go with DevOps over Scrum because they want to be agile but they can't change their organisation.
 Many people in the agile community whom I've interacted with think that DevOps is only about toolings for continuous delivery.
-We're going to learn why DevOps is not only about tooling for the delivery pipeline.
+We're going to learn why DevOps is not only about tools for the delivery pipeline.
 Unlike my previous article about Scrum and eXtreme Programming, this time we're going to learn how to integrate Scrum And DevOps starting from DevOps lense.

 Scrum is just a framework

 Scrum is just a simple framework for complex product development that is based on values and principles.
 Scrum is not a prescriptive methodology that tells you how your process should look like.
 Scrum is highly focused on what is happening during the Sprint.
 Scrum will not tell you how your process within the Sprint should look like.
 Scrum is an additive framework, what that means is Scrum will only tell you the minimum sets of what you need to have so that you can claim you are using Scrum.
 The same as when you need to install a software on your computer, there is a minimum requirement for the computer specification.
 But it is not illegal to install the software on a computer that is above the minimum specification.
 So with this premise, it is not illegal to add practices that will enhance the flow of your value delivery within the Scrum Framework.

 Lean Thinking, Systems Thinking and Value Stream Mapping